 Simple English definitions for legal terms

-Read a random definition: bare promise
+Read a random definition: body of laws

 A suspended sentence is when a judge decides not to send someone to jail right away, but instead gives them a chance to prove that they can behave well.
 The judge sets certain rules that the person must follow, like not committing any more crimes or going to counseling.
 If the person follows these rules, they can avoid going to jail.
 But if they break the rules, they will have to go to jail.
 Some states say that the rule about behaving well is already understood, while others say it must be specifically stated.
 Sometimes, a judge may also delay giving a sentence if they need more information before deciding what punishment to give.